craft-code-club/Algorithms-Playground/docs/binary_tree_traversals/readme.md

 ### Post-order Traversal

 Post-order traversal is a type of depth-first search (DFS) algorithm.
 It is a recursive algorithm that starts from the root node and explores as far as possible along each branch.
 Visiting/Processing the current node after its child nodes (first left, so right childs, after it visit the parent).
+Post-order just process a parent node after its childs.

 ### Level-order Traversal